cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

 Macro Recording
 ++++++++++++++++++++++++++++++++++++++
-VisIt's GUI provides a *Commands* window that allows you to record GUI actions into short Python snippets.
-While the client interface supports standard Python introspection methods (``dir()``, ``help()``, etc), the *Commands* window provides a powerful learning tool for VisIt's Python API.
+VisIt's GUI provides a *Commands* window that allows you to record GUI actions into Python snippets.
+While the client interface supports standard Python introspection methods (``dir()``, ``help()``, etc), the *Commands* window provides a powerful learning tool for VisIt's Python Client Interface.
 You can access this window from the "Commands" entry in the "Options" menu.
-From this window you can record your actions into one of several source scratch pads and convert common actions into macros that can be run using the *Marcos* window.
+From this window you can record your GUI actions into one of several source scratch pads and convert common actions into macros that can be run using the *Marcos* window.

 .. _Custom Python UIs:

 Custom Python UIs
 -------------------------------
 VisIt provides 100+ database readers, 60+ operators, and over 20 different plots.
-This toolset makes it a robust application well suited to analyze problem sets from a wide variety of scientific domains.
-However, in many cases users would like to utilize only a specific subset of VisIt's features
-and understanding the intricacies of a large general purpose tool can be a daunting task.
-For example, climate scientists require specialized functionality such as viewing information on Lat/Long grids bundled with computations of zonal averages.
+This toolset makes it a robust application well suited to analyze data from a wide variety of scientific domains.
+However, for users that only need a specific subset of VisIt's features, understanding the intricacies of such a large general purpose tool can be daunting.
+For example, climate scientists require specialized functionality such as viewing information on Lat/Long grids bundled with computations of spatial averages.
 Whereas, scientists in the fusion energy science community require visualizations of interactions between magnetic and particle velocity fields within a tokomak simulation.
 To make it easier to target specific user communities, we extended VisIt with ability to create custom UIs in Python.
-Since we have an investment in our existing Qt user interface, we choose PySide, an LGPL Python Qt wrapper, as our primary Python UI framework.
+Since we have an investment in our existing Qt user interface, we choose PySide, a LGPL Python Qt wrapper, as our primary Python UI framework.
-Leveraging our existing Python Client Interface along with new PySide support allows us to easily and quickly create custom user interfaces that provide specialized analysis routines and directly target the core needs of specific user communities.
-Using Python allows us to do this in a fraction of the time it would take to do so using our C++ APIs.
+Leveraging our existing Python Client Interface along with new PySide support allows us to easily and quickly create custom user interfaces that directly target the core needs of specific user communities.
+Using Python allows us to do this in a fraction of the time it would take to do so using our existing C++ APIs.

 ..
 Adding support for Python UIs allowed us effectively address this problem.
 ..
 One of the challenges with providing a general visualization toolset is a steep learning curve for domain scientists to discern which subset of visualization .. algorithms and analysis tools provides them with accurate results in an efficient manner.